Friday, August 29, 2008

 Imagine is John at his most commercial without being stuck in its time.
 With it he had set another standard that he’d chase for the rest of his life.
 It’s still incredibly honest, pulling no punches and suffering no fools.
 His solo career was off to great start; besides, Yoko was recording lots of stuff to be released under her own name, so those of us who just wanted to hear his songs were more than happy.
 But as he’d point out, he wasn’t in it to make us happy.

 The album avoided expansion for quite some time, until Yoko picked 2018 as the year to unleash Imagine—The Ultimate Collection.
 At its most extravagant level, alongside a pricey coffee table book, the set presented four discs celebrating not only the album itself but everything else John released in 1971, including “Power To The People”, “Happy Xmas”, both sides of the Oz magazine charity single, and the in-studio cover of “Well”, months before he performed it with the Mothers.
 The so-called “ultimate mixes” give the tracks a little wider aural space, while “elements mixes” isolate certain aspects of the final tracks, such as the strings or Nicky Hopkins’ piano.
 “Raw studio takes” present each track before overdubs of horns, strings, or reverb.
 A variety of outtakes show the songs under construction; with “Oh Yoko!” being tackled in one take, it’s represented by a Bed-In era demo.
 Finally, “evolution mixes” present montages of each track’s development, from initial demo where applicable to final touches, with conversation, interview excerpts, and lots of impatient swearing.
-(Two Blu-ray discs offer all that, in 5.1 surround, plus two more hours’ worth of other outtakes, elements, and evolutions, and the quad mix.)
+(Two Blu-ray discs offer all that, in 5.1 surround, plus two more hours’ worth of other outtakes, elements, and evolutions, and the quad mix.
+A two-CD set simply offered discs one and two of the big box.)
 All in all, a nice set, though the many variations on “God Save Us” and “Do The Oz” are torturous.
 And we can marvel that he spent all that time and effort installing a state-of-the-art studio in his home, only to use it for one album before leaving the country for good and selling the house to Ringo.

 John Lennon Imagine (1971)—

-2018 Ultimate Collection: same as 1971, plus 51 extra tracks (and 2 Blu-ray discs)
+2018 Ultimate Collection: “same” as 1971, plus 51 extra tracks (and 2 Blu-ray discs)

 Friday, August 8, 2008